Rosie-Brigham/fun-with-deeplab/README.md

 'Path to save converted SSTable of TensorFlow examples.')
 ```

-In this instance, the `tfrecord` folder **should** exist.
+Before you run this script, make sure you create the `tfrecord`.
 The script will not make it for you.
 Also note that at around Line 119 I have hardcoded the input format to be `.jpeg:

 ```python
 image_filename = os.path.join(